 3. Roughly half of the Virginia cities analyzed saw increases in speeding collisions from 2017 and 2019, with the greatest increases in Williamsburg, Charlottesville, Norton, Roanoke and Galax, where crashes increased by 40% to nearly 90%.

 4. The most dramatic declines in speeding collisions were seen in Lynchburg, Salem, Redford, Franklin and Staunton.

 Table of contents

 Virginia cities with highest and lowest rates of speeding crashes

 Which Virginia cities are the safest for speeding?
 There was a clear winner: Buena Vista was the only city included in our analysis that did not record any speeding-related collisions in 2019.
-Smaller cities with populations under 25,000 tended to be safer than larger cities for speeding, though there are exceptions.
+Smaller cities with populations under 25,000 also tended to be safer than larger cities for speeding, though there were exceptions.

 Fredericksburg has the highest rate of speeding-related collisions